Jonathan-Racaud/awesome-beef/README.md

 - [Official repository](https://github.com/beefytech/Beef) - Repository hosting the language and its associated IDE.

 # Tools
-## Installers
-[Beefinstall.com](https://beefinstall.com/) - An unofficial website with instructions to get pre-built binaries for Linux and Windows.

 ## LSP
 [Beef LSP](https://github.com/MineGame159/Beef/tree/lsp/BeefLsp) - An unofficial LSP server which works with any LSP-compatible editor and a Visual Studio Code extension.